Philippine Supreme Court Clears Path for Arrest of Senator Dela Rosa Wanted by the ICC - PRESS AI WORLD

 PRESSAI

-Philippine Supreme Court Clears Path for Arrest of Senator Dela Rosa Wanted by ICC
+Philippine Supreme Court Clears Path for Arrest of Senator Dela Rosa Wanted by the ICC

 Credited from: ALJAZEERA

-• The Philippine Supreme Court denied a bid to block the arrest of Senator Ronald Dela Rosa.
+• The Philippine Supreme Court has refused to block the arrest of Senator Ronald Dela Rosa.

 Gallery